Fusion Reactor generates enough energy in 5 seconds to power a house for a day

 For the fusion reaction, the JET requires deuterium and tritium.
 Deuterium is a stable isotope of hydrogen and is found in abundance in seawater.
 The US Department of Energy estimates that one in every 5,000 hydrogen atoms in seawater contains deuterium.
 Tritium, on the other hand, is less present.
 The radioactive isotope is made in nuclear reactors by exposing lithium to energetic neutrons.

 We are on the right path to a future world of fusion energy.
 “The energy that can be extracted from the fuels deuterium and tritium is enormous,” said Tony Roulstone of the University of Cambridge’s Department of Engineering.
-“For example, to supply all of Britain’s electricity needs for a day would require 0.5 tonnes of deuterium, which could be extracted from seawater,” Roulstone said.
+“For example, to supply all of Britain’s electricity needs for a day would require 0.5 tonnes of deuterium, which could be extracted from seawater,” says Roulstone.

 Fusion reaction an option in the fight against climate change